 Then you have PASPA, which is also known as the Bradley Act.
 Basically, this was the government's back-handed way to supposedly "protect" athletes, amateurs and pros alike, by making state-based sports betting an illegal activity.
 PASPA was repealed by the Supreme Court of the United States in 2018 and gave states the rights to enact sports betting laws.
 West Virginia was one of the first states to enact laws and launch domestic sportsbooks across the state.

 Lastly, we have the UIGEA, which is a relatively new piece of legislation passed in 2006 that places regulatory oversight for gambling related transactions.
 The law addresses US banks and payment processors and does not address individuals placing the bets.
-None of these federal laws makes it illegal for US sports fans to place bets at legally sanctioned online sportsbooks that are licensed, regulated and located outside of the US.
+None of these federal laws makes it illegal for US sports fans to place bets at legally sanctioned online sportsbooks that are certified, operated and located outside of the US.

 Places to Gamble At Inside of West Virginia